33 Essential Website Elements Every Business Website Must Include

 A Frequently Asked Questions page is a great way to provide additional information and start conversations with your online audience.
 Mix it up a little and include a variety of questions and answers.
-In addition to those detailing your methods and policies, be sure to include some quirky little details.
+In addition to detailing your methods and policies, be sure to include some quirky details.

 23 – Testimonials and Reviews

 People often don’t believe what we say about ourselves.
 But they do trust what other people say about us.
 Even if you have just one testimonial, put it on your site.
 It will get you more business and hopefully more testimonials.
 If you only have a few testimonials, scatter them around your site.
 If you have more than six, you can place them on a separate testimonials page.

 24 – Professional Logos and Affiliations